DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 We will install PHP and then restart the Apache2 server to configure it to work with PHP.
 Again note the `notify` handler at the end of the file.

-This is a quick one - under `roles/` create `php/tasks/main.yml` file.
+This is a quick one - again under `roles/` create `php/tasks/main.yml` file.

 ```bash
 vi php/tasks/main.yml